 Allowing the moisture to become less and less as you get further from the spot.
 Do not scrub, just wipe.
 You do not want to soak the leather just get it damp enough at the stain to release the stain and wet the rest of the leather so that the entire area can dry uniformly across the item rather than in that one spot.

 Water that has been split on leather has a tendency to dry leather’s natural “oils” so it is best to clean with a natural leather cleaner and then to condition the leather after getting rid of the stain with “The Leather Protection Cream”.
 Dirty water, tea, coffee and soda can be treated the same way but may leave its own mark.
-This type of stain can be removed with an ink and stain remover or natural stain remover soap.
+This type of stain can be removed with an ink and stain remover.